sjkilts/tinc/_posts/2023-08-17-do-you-understand.md

 to whoever

 if you have the rights to any of the imagery or symbolism depicted in these illustrations please contact me

-let me know if you can use these